aws-samples/serverless-patterns/healthlake-change-data-capture/README.md

 When using this pattern, HealthLake becomes not only a consumer of data but also a producer.
 By adding this capability to HealthLake, it can be put in the center of a modern distributed Healthcare application and serve as an ingress and egress point.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/healthlake-cloudtrail-eventbridge-sfn-cdk

 **Important**: this application uses various AWS services (including HealthLake) and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.